DRCheng7/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Haoliang
 email: dddd@umich.edu
 ---
-**I am applying for Fall 2023 Ph.D. programs.
-If you are hiring, please reach out to me at kanzhu@umich.edu**.
+**I am applying for Fall 2023 Ph.D. and Master programs.
+If you are hiring, please reach out to me at dddd@umich.edu**.

 I am a senior undergraduate student majoring in Computer Engineering at the University of Michigan.
 <!-- My research interests are data center application optimizations and microarchitecture optimizations.
 I am also interested in Accelerators, Compliers and Operating Systems. -->

-My research enables architectural simulations, characterizations, and optimizations of production web services.
-In particular, I propose a novel infrastructure to investigate and optimize production web services' micro-architectural behaviors using recently-released Google traces.
-I have also worked on optimizing the performance of uop cache for data center applications.
+My research interest focuses on embedded systems design and embedded security, aiming to design high-performance and safe embedded devices.
+In particular, my recent research worked on a project that aim to assess the possible information leakage from embedded device touchscreens.
+I discovered an approach to infer the touch position with a horizontal resolution of 4 mm on the screen.

-Recently, I presented my research to ACM student research competition at MICRO'2022 where I won [first place](https://twitter.com/takhandipu/status/1577813886312620032).
+My works have already generated a first-authored poster submission to the 24th International Workshop on Mobile Computing Systems and Applications (HotMobile’23).
+I’m also working with a Ph.D. student of Prof. Kevin Fu on a conference submission to the 30th ACM Conference on Computer and Communications Security (ACM CCS’23).

-I am advised by [Tanvir Ahmed Khan](https://web.eecs.umich.edu/~takh/) and [Baris Kasikci](https://web.eecs.umich.edu/~barisk/).
-I also collaborate with [Shuwen Deng](https://caslab.csl.yale.edu/~shuwen/), [Heiner Litz](https://people.ucsc.edu/~hlitz/), and [Akshitha Sriraman](https://akshithasriraman.eecs.umich.edu/).
-I have also closely worked with Google engineers, [Derek Bruening](https://research.google/people/author58045/) and [Victor Lee](https://www.linkedin.com/in/victor-lee-b980781/).
+I am advised by [Kevin Fu](https://web.eecs.umich.edu/~kevinfu/) from University of Michigan Security and Privacy Research Group.
+I also collaborate with [Alanson Sample](https://www.alansonsample.com/) from University of Michigan Interactive Sensing and Computing Lab.

-{{% staticref "uploads/KanZhuResumev2.docx" "newtab" %}}Download my CV{{% /staticref %}}
+{{% staticref "uploads/Haoliang Cheng Resume (2022).docx" "newtab" %}}Download my CV{{% /staticref %}}